decretist/Dissertation/Chapter3/decretists.md

 [^d26]: **Winroth argues for a short teaching career, Southern argues for no teaching career.**

-[^d27]: **Expand:** The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students:
-Pepo preceded Wernerius [Irnerius], who taught the Four Doctors.
-Odofredus is an important source for this tradition, and his remarks about Irnerius can be found in his commentary on *Dig.* 1.1.6.
-Odofredus, *Lectura super Digesto veteri*, (2 volumes, Lyon:
-1550-1552; repr.
-Bologna 1967-1968).
-For a short excerpt from the Latin text with accompanying English translation, see [@radding_origins_1988, 159-160] **See also Pennington "Big Bang".**
-Note that Odofredus is also the source for associating Gratian with the monastery of Saints Felix and Nabor. [@noonan_gratian_1979, 148].
+[^d27]: Note that Odofredus is the source for associating Gratian with the monastery of Saints Felix and Nabor. [@noonan_gratian_1979, 148].

 <!--